lmyint/lesliemyint.org/content/writing/grading.md

 ## Helpful feedback

 Fully on board with this one.
 Qualitative feedback is my preferred method.
-Insights from the *Feedback in Small Shifts* session at SPAW 2023:
+I found [[writing/principles for giving feedback|these insights]] from the *Feedback in Small Shifts* session at Macalester's 2023 Spring Professional Activities Workshop were particularly helpful in my perspectives on feedback.

 ## Marks indicate progress